smart-data-models/dataModel.PointOfInterest/Beach/doc/new_spec_EN-US.md

 ## List of properties

 - `accessType`: Enum:'privateVehicle, boat, onFoot, publicTransport'.
-Describes how to get to this beach.  - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `beachType`: Type of beach according to different criteria.
+Describes how to get to this beach.  - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `beachType`: Type of beach according to different criteria.
 Enum:'whiteSand, urban, isolated, calmWaters, blueFlag, Q-Quality, strongWaves, windy, blackSand'.
 Or any other value needed by an application.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `facilities`: Describes different facilities offered by this beach.
-Enum:'promenade, showers, cleaningServices, lifeGuard, sunshadeRental, sunLoungerRental, waterCraftRental, toilets, touristOffice, litterBins, telephone,surfPracticeArea, accessforDisabled'  - `id`:   - `length`: Length of this beach  - `location`:   - `name`: The name of this item.  - `occupationRate`: Typical occupation rate of this beach.
+Enum:'promenade, showers, cleaningServices, lifeGuard, sunshadeRental, sunLoungerRental, waterCraftRental, toilets, touristOffice, litterBins, telephone,surfPracticeArea, accessforDisabled'  - `id`: Unique identifier of the entity  - `length`: Length of this beach  - `location`:   - `name`: The name of this item.  - `occupationRate`: Typical occupation rate of this beach.
 Enum:'low, medium, high'  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refSeeAlso`: List of references to one or more related entities.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type.
 It has to be Beach  - `width`: Width of this beach
 Required properties
 - `id`  - `location`  - `name`  - `type`
 It is used in applications that use spatial data and is applicable to Tourism, Environment, and Smart City vertical segments and related IoT applications.
 Special thanks to [TURESPAÑA](https://www.tourspain.es/en-us) who provided some examples which  inspired the development of this data model.